CryptoGnome/Betfury-Dicebot/README.md

 # Betfury Dicebot 🎲🎲
  A Dice ambling Bot for Farming BFG on Betfury

-*Sign Up Using Our link here to support development* https://bit.ly/betfury-bot
+*Sign Up Using Our link here to support development:*

+https://bit.ly/betfury-bot

 ### Requirements: